 But most of the members of the great Church in Sardis will not be in that army.
 Why not?
 They have not purchased white linen by pressing through to victory in Christ.

 How about you and me?
-Are we dressed in white?
-Are the members of our church dressed in white?
-Are we eligible to be raised from the dead and glorified when our Lord appears from Heaven?
-Are we keeping our robe clean in the blood of the Lamb?
+Are you dressed in white?
+Are the members of your church dressed in white?
+Are you eligible to be raised from the dead and glorified when our Lord appears from Heaven?
+Are you keeping your robe clean in the blood of the Lamb?

 I believe I am not mistaken when saying we have been praying for this very thing in the Lord’s prayer!